fkitsantas/Movies-API/README.md

 # Movies-API

-Movies-API is a Python API built using Flask.
+Movies-API is a RestAPI built using Python and Flask.
 It provides a series of endpoints that can be used by external entities (like browsers, mobile apps, or manual API calls) to interact with a stored movie database.
 The application provides various functionalities like querying movie details based on certain criteria, fetching top-rated movies overall and by specific users, and updating the movie ratings given by a user.

 ## Application Requirements Covered